2022 World Series: Game 3

 Originally scheduled for October 31, Game 3 was postponed to November 1 due to rain.
 Every following game was pushed back one day.
 Bernie Parent, Mike Schmidt, Julius Erving, and Brandon Graham threw ceremonial first pitches, and Chloe Bailey sang the national anthem.
 Ranger Suárez started for Philadelphia, taking the place of Noah Syndergaard, who would have started if it had not been postponed.
 Lance McCullers Jr. started for Houston.

 In the bottom of the first, Kyle Schwarber drew a walk, and Bryce Harper hit a two-run home run to right field.
 Alec Bohm and Brandon Marsh hit solo home runs for the Phillies in the second.
 Bohm's solo home run to left field in the second inning marked the 1,000th home run in World Series history.
 When Marsh also homered in that inning, the Phillies became the first team to hit three home runs in the first two innings of a World Series game.
-In the bottom of the fifth, Schwarber hit a two-run home run to dead center, and Rhys Hoskins hit a solo home run to left, making the Phillies the fourth team to hit five home runs in a World Series game, joining the 1928 Yankees, 1989 Athletics, and 2017 Astros, while McCullers became the first pitcher in history to surrender five home runs in a postseason game.
+In the bottom of the fifth, Schwarber hit a two-run home run to dead center, and Rhys Hoskins hit a solo home run to left, making the Phillies the fourth team to hit a record five home runs in a single World Series game, joining the 1928 Yankees (Game 4 of the 1928 World Series), 1989 Athletics (Game 3 of the 1989 World Series), and 2017 Astros (Game 5 of the 2017 World Series); they are also the only team of these four to go on to lose the World Series.
+Furthermore, McCullers became the first pitcher in history to surrender five home runs in a postseason game.
 Ryne Stanek relieved McCullers after Hoskins' home run.
 Suárez came out of the game after throwing five scoreless innings.
 Connor Brogdon, Kyle Gibson, Nick Nelson, and Andrew Bellatti each pitched a scoreless inning to complete the shutout as the Phillies won 7–0.
 All seven runs were scored via a home run.

 Game 4

-Jimmy Rollins and Chase Utley threw the ceremonial first pitch before Game 4 and American Idol contestant Madison Watkins sang the national anthem; Utley's pitch was caught by Rob McElhenney.
+Jimmy Rollins and Chase Utley threw the ceremonial first pitch before Game 4 and American Idol contestant Madison Watkins sang the national anthem; Utley's pitch was caught by Rob McElhenney and Rollins' by Miles Teller.
 An additional first pitch was thrown out by a 19-year-old cancer survivor; Jill Biden was on hand to support Stand Up to Cancer in the middle of the fifth inning.
 Aaron Nola made his second start of the series for the Phillies, while Cristian Javier started for the Astros.
 The Astros and Phillies remained scoreless through four innings.
 The Astros loaded the bases in the top of the fifth inning against Nola.
-José Alvarado relieved Nola and hit Yordan Álvarez with a pitch, scoring the game's first run and breaking a 16-innings scoreless streak for Houston.
+José Alvarado relieved Nola and hit Yordan Alvarez with a pitch, scoring the game's first run and breaking a 16-innings scoreless streak for Houston.
 The next batter, Alex Bregman hit a two-run double, Kyle Tucker followed with a sacrifice fly, and then Yuli Gurriel singled to score Bregman.